 Let’s think about some animals at the top of the food chain.
 All of the ones that I can think of are aggressive and quick in their attack and you should be too despite whether you are attacking or retreating.
 Why?
 When you are covering fire you only have a certain amount of bullets to do so (You are hoping that we picked up a gun with a full mag when we found it at the start).

 Taking a gun fight slow and steady will result in getting shot.
 Bullets move fast and you need to as well.
-Whenever you are in a gun fight the number one rule is to be aggressive, confident and quick.
+If you are ever unfortuante enough to find yourself in the midst of a real gun fight the number one rule is to be aggressive, confident and quick.

 It could be anything from attacking with your buddy up until you can run a flank, or it could be to sit and fire a few shots in the enemy’s direction to probe and find out what sort of guns they have (let’s hope for your sake they don’t have mounted heavy belt-fed weapons).
 Whatever you do, have a plan and a backup one if that fails.